Generalized maximum likelihood estimation of the mean of parameters of mixtures, with applications to sampling: Asymptotic Results and equivalent representations of GMLE estimators.

 The seminal paper of Kiefer and Wolfowitz (1956), appeals to a completely unknown distribution $G$, assuming that $\theta_i \sim G$, $i=1,2,...$ are iid.
 They prove weak convergence of $\hat{G}$ to $G$.
 It may be seen in the introduction of that paper, that the authors are somewhat uncomfortable with this (very weak) assumption.
 The weak convergence in KW (1956) is explored from a broader perspective in Chen, J. H. (2017).

-In this subsection we attempt to present a weak convergence result that does not depend on the assumption that $\theta_i, \; i=1,2,...$ are iid, and we consider fixed $\theta_1,...,\theta_n$.
-We consider a general triangular array formulation with $(\theta_1^n,...,\theta_n^n)$, as also elaborated in the sequel.
+In this subsection we attempt to present a weak convergence result when $\theta_1,...,\theta_n$ are considered as fixed unknown parameters that may depend on $n$.
+That is, we consider a general triangular array where at stage $n$ the parameters are some $(\theta_1^n,...,\theta_n^n)$, as also elaborated in the sequel.

 Recently there are results about rates of convergence of $\hat{G}$ and other estimators to $G$.
 See, e.g., Saha and Guntuboyina (2020) for the multivariate Gaussian case, Philippe and Kahn (2018) for finite mixtures.
 Those papers do not cover the weak convergence for triangular arrays presented in this subsection.
 In Philippe and Kahn (2018) a non-GMLE estimator, $\tilde{G}$ for $G$, is studied and they provide minmax rates for the Wasserstein distance between $\tilde{G}$ and $G$, for mixtures with $m$ components.
 However, those rates do not imply our weak convergence result in the triangular array formulation.
 Specifically, in our triangular array setup, as the number of observations $n$ increases, the number of components $m$ in the mixture is also increased since we allow $m=n$.